If you have never previously committed a drug offence, you may understandably be concerned about the potential of facing jail time upon conviction.

 As opposed to a jail sentence, there are various other penalties that first-time drug offenders could face.
 These include community resolutions and conditional cautions.

 Community resolutions are often used by the police to deal with what they consider to be low level offences.
-They can only be handed out if the offender admits to the offence and agree to engage in some form of reparation.
+They can only be handed out if the offender admits to the offence and agrees to engage in some form of reparation.
 They are not recorded on the Police National Computer (PNC).

 A conditional caution is similar, though they are retained on the PNC.